gaetangr/synaudit/README.md

 # The Synology API

-Synology offers an api that can be consumed for all sort of thing such as
+Synology offers an api that can be consumed for all sort of thing such as checking latest update, firewall rules etc, but no documentation is avaiblabe to list all endpoint with proprer parameters and description, the document available here https://kb.synology.com/fr-fr/DG/DSM_Login_Web_API_Guide/2 provides some insight in the api.

+Fortunaly with a bit of reverse enegneirg, we can see that the dsm interface is using a the api in a different manner that make the consumetion much faster and easier using the compound in the body and the id key in the cookie

 # Features